How do I get in contact with you?

 Can I change my rating?

-No, changing your rating after you’ve clicked is not an available feature of the system.
+No, changing the rating is not a feature of the system.
 Please click carefully.

 I rated a story, but the gold stars are still showing the same rating as before.
 Was my rating not counted?